BBQ Beans Recipe From Scratch

 BBQ beans recipe

-To make the bbq beans recipe, first of all you need the beans any type of beans.
-Put them in a pot and cover them in a salt water solution, which is about three tablespoons per gallon and let that sit there overnight, or until it’s doubled in size.
+To prepare the BBQ beans recipe, start by selecting any type of beans.
+Place them in a pot and cover them with a saltwater solution, using approximately three tablespoons of salt per gallon.
+Let the beans soak overnight or until they double in size.

-Once the beans are bought at a simmer, turn down the heat and just maintain that simmer for about an hour to 1:30h or more, depending on the type of bean you have.
-Navy beans and great northern beans have a little different cooking times required, but your goal is to cook them until they’re tender.
+Once the beans reach a simmer, reduce the heat and maintain a gentle simmer for approximately one to one and a half hours, depending on the type of beans used.
+Different beans, such as navy beans and great northern beans, may require varying cooking times.
+The goal is to cook them until they become tender.

-While the beans cook, go ahead and make the sauce:
+While the beans are cooking, prepare the sauce:

 Ingredients for BBQ beans recipe: